qaalabs/DE5M4/docs/e-storage/1a-analysis.md

 ## Instructions

-Read the full scenario to understand the key requirements, and then determine the following:
+Read the [full scenario](scenario.md) to understand all the requirements, and then determine the following:

 ### Step 1 - Identifying key entities
 - What are the main "things" you need to track?